 Minnesota has demonstrated its commitment to high-quality science education by being a lead state partner (along with 25 other states) for the NGSS.
 To support Minnesota educators in transition process to the new NGSS-influenced standards, we’ve compiled a helpful list of resources to explore:

-Sarah Cornelius is a Senior Marketing Specialist at Edmentum and has been with the company since 2014.
+Sarah Cornelius is an Associate Product Manager at Edmentum and has been with the company since 2014.
 In her role, she works to provide educators with engaging and insightful resources.
 Sarah received her B.S. in Professional Communications and Emerging Media from the University of Wisconsin - Stout.

 All Posts by Sarah Cornelius